 Small businesses need to remain nimble.
 There is only so much money that can be spent.
 They must also be able to adapt quickly or else be wiped out by fierce competition.
 Thankfully, the cloud for small businesses can significantly increase a company’s flexibility.

-One of the most considerable ways cloud computing can increase flexibility is by allowing a small business owner or employee to access documents, data, software, and networks from any device.
-This was impossible in the past.
+One of the most considerable ways cloud computing can increase flexibility is by allowing small business owners and employees to access documents, data, software, and networks from any device.
+It was impossible in the past.
 Often, data had to be stored on central servers, and software had to be manually installed on each machine.
-Today, a small business owner can access the cloud from anywhere in the world from a smartphone or tablet and immediately gain access to all of that company’s files and information.
+Today, a small business owner can access the cloud from anywhere in the world from a smartphone or tablet and instantly get access to all of that company’s files and information.
 If a piece of hardware fails, it can be replaced.
 No data, files, or software will be lost.

-This ability to access information from anywhere through the cloud can also have other benefits.
+This facility to access information from anywhere through the cloud can also have other advantages.
 For one, you can hire more employees who telecommute.
-This can save money on office space and allow you to access the talent and skills of individuals who may not be willing to move to your location.
-It can grow your company’s talent base and brain trust.
+It can save money on office space and allow you to access the talent and skills of individuals who may not be willing to move to your location.
+It can grow your company’s talent base.

 Secures Your Data

-Today, one of the most important things about developing a competitive edge is how you store and implement customer data.
-This data can be used to determine whether or not products and marketing campaigns were successful.
-It is also absolutely vital for charting a course for the future.
-Traditionally, all of this data was stored on local servers.
-This was a significant risk.
+Today, one of the most important things about developing a competitive edge is storing and implementing customer data.
+This data helps to decide products and marketing campaigns were successful or not.
+It is also absolutely vital for planning development for the future.
+Traditionally, all of this data was stored on local servers, which was a significant risk.
 A thunderstorm could wipe out all such data stored on local hardware in an instant.
 Even an internal fan in a server malfunctioning could lead to catastrophic data loss.

 Thankfully, this is no longer the case due to cloud computing.
-Data stored in the cloud has no chance of being entirely deleted without the owner’s input due to how it is shared among multiple resources simultaneously.
+Data stored in the cloud has no chance of being entirely deleted without the owner’s input because it is shared among multiple resources simultaneously.
+The only people who should access such data are the ones given security clearance by the company.
 Data stored in the cloud is also becoming far more secure from hackers’ reach due to improved security certificates and unbreakable encryption methods.
-The only people who should access such data are the ones given security clearance by the company.